1. Administration#

 UCS@school-Objekte im LDAP-Verzeichnisdienst in UCS@school - Handbuch für Administratoren [5]

-If you want to also develop for the ID Connector, please also see the next chapter Development.
+If you want to also develop for the ID Connector, please also see the following section Development.

-The app is available in the Univention App Center.
-You can install it with:
+The UCS@school ID Connector app is available in the Univention App Center.
+You can install it with the following command:

 $ univention-app install ucsschool-id-connector